hapax/hapax.github.io/assets/bhqc.md

 Guided by this intuition, in 1975 Stephen Hawking made the most important calculation of his life.
-Using a combination of techniques from gravity and particle physics, he discovered that black holes are not truly black: they *glow*.
+Using a combination of techniques from gravity and particle physics, he discovered that black holes are not truly black, but *glow* faintly.
 This glow is called *Hawking radiation*, and it costs energy to produce, gradually depleting the black hole until it disappears altogether.
 This process is called *black hole evaporation*.